Wheelchair Tennis Masters

-The Wheelchair Tennis Masters refers to a pair of end of year tennis events for wheelchair athletes held on an annual basis under the jurisdiction of the International Tennis Federation.
+The Wheelchair Tennis Masters refers to a pair of end of year tennis events for wheelchair athletes held on an annual basis under the jurisdiction of the World Tennis.

 The Wheelchair Tennis Masters for singles is an end-of-year wheelchair tennis tournament, broadly analogous to the ATP Tour and WTA Championship finals.
 Initiated in 1994 for men and women's singles, and 2004 for quad players (quad tennis being a mixed gender sport) both genders compete at the same event.

 The top eight players (men and women), and the top six quad players, are invited to the Masters.
 The ranking is based on their ranking after the US Open is played.
 The round robin format is comparable to that which operates at the ATP World Tour Finals and WTA Championships.
 The Masters is described as the official ITF year-end singles championship.

 Separately, the Wheelchair Tennis Masters for doubles performs a similar function for men's, women's and quad doubles players.
 Initiated in 2000 (2003 for quad players), each year the top eight men’s pairings, top six women's pairings and top four quad pairings are accepted into the draw in which all three events follow a round-robin format.